-- 8.8.
-Medical expenses include, but are not limited to, the following: - 8.8.1.
-Services of health care professionals and health care facilities; - 8.8.2.Laboratory fees, X-rays and diagnostic tests; - 8.8.3.
-Medical insurance premiums and the insurance deductible; - 8.8.4.
-Prescription and non-prescription medicines that have been prescribed by a physician; - 8.8.5.Transportation to/from treatment including the actual cost or, if driving by car, a mileage rate based on IRS rules or other accepted standard; - 8.8.6.Dental treatment; - 8.8.7.
-Eyeglasses and contact lenses; - 8.8.8.
-Hearing aid and batteries, wheelchair, walker, scooter, artificial limbs;

-- 8.8.9.
-Attendant care or periodic attendant care; - 8.8.10.
-Monthly payments on accumulated medical bills (that will be due in the year for which annual income is computed) unless the family has received the deduction for the full amount of a medical bill it is paying over time; - 8.8.11.
-Expenses paid to an HMO; - 8.8.12.
-Purchase or rental and upkeep of equipment; - 8.8.13.
-Skilled, semi-skilled and unskilled nursing services; - 8.8.14.
-An assistive animal and the upkeep and care of the animal; - 8.8.15.
-Any other medically necessary service, apparatus, or medication as documented by third party verification; - 8.8.16.
-Blood and/or oxygen; - 8.8.17.
-Alcoholism and drug addiction treatment, transportation to/from treatment and lodging; - 8.8.18.
-Medical care of a permanently institutionalized family member if his/her income is included in annual income, Braille books and magazines. - 9.
-Special calculation for families eligible for disability assistance and medical expense deductions: - 9.1.
-If a family has both unreimbursed medical expenses and disability assistance expenses, a special calculation is required to ensure that the family's 3% percent of income expenditure is applied only one time.
-Because the deduction for disability assistance expenses is limited by the amount earned by the person enabled to work, the disability deduction must be calculated before the medical deduction is calculated. - 9.2.
-When a family has unreimbursed disability assistance expenses that are less than 3% of annual income, the family will receive no deduction for disability expense.
-However, the deduction for medical expenses will be equal to the amount by which the sum of both disability and medical expenses exceeds 3% of annual income. - 9.3.
+- 9.8.1.
+Services of health care professionals and health care facilities; - 9.8.2.
+Laboratory fees, X-rays and diagnostic tests; - 9.8.3 Medical insurance premiums and the insurance deductible; - 9.8.4 Prescription and non-prescription medicines that have been prescribed by a physician; - 9.8.5 Transportation to/from treatment including the actual cost or, if driving by car, a mileage rate based on IRS rules or other accepted standard; - 9.8.6.Dental treatment; - 9.8.7 Eyeglasses and contact lenses; - 9.8.8 Hearing aid and batteries, wheelchair, walker, scooter, artificial limbs; - 9.8.9 Attendant care or periodic attendant care; - 9.8.10 Monthly payments on accumulated medical bills (that will be due in the year for which annual income is computed) unless the family has received the deduction for the full amount of a medical bill it is paying over time; - 9.8.11 Expenses paid to an HMO; - 9.8.12 Long-term care premiums; - 9.8.13 Purchase or rental and upkeep of equipment; - 9.8.14 Skilled, semi-skilled and unskilled nursing services; - 9.8.15 An assistive animal and the upkeep and care of the animal; - 9.8.16 Any other medically necessary service, apparatus, or medication as documented by third party verification; - 9.8.17 Blood and/or oxygen; - 9.8.18 Alcoholism and drug addiction treatment, transportation to/from treatment and lodging; - 9.8.19 Medical care of a permanently institutionalized family member if his/her income is included in annual income, Braille books and magazines. - 10.
+Special calculation for families eligible for disability assistance and medical expense deductions: - 10.1.
+If a family has both unreimbursed health and medical care expenses and disability assistance expenses, a special calculation is required to ensure that the family's ten percent (10%) of gross income expenditure is applied only one time.
+Because the deduction for disability assistance expenses is limited by the amount earned by the person enabled to work, the disability deduction must be calculated before the health and medical care deduction is calculated. - 10.2.
+When a family has unreimbursed disability assistance expenses that are less than ten percent (10%) of annual gross income, the family will receive no deduction for disability expense.
+However, the deduction for health and medical care expenses will be equal to the amount by which the sum of both disability and health and medical care expenses exceeds ten percent (10)% of annual gross income. - 10.3.
 If the disability assistance expense exceeds the amount earned by the person who was enabled to work, the deduction for disability assistance will be capped at the amount earned by that individual.
-When the family is also eligible for a medical expense deduction, however, the 3% may have been exhausted in the first calculation, and it then will not be applied to medical expenses. - 9.4.
-When a family has both disability assistance expenses and medical expenses, the collected expenses will be reviewed to ensure no expense has been inadvertently included in both categories.
+When the family is also eligible for a health and medical care expense deduction, however, the ten percent (10%) may have been exhausted in the first calculation, and it then will not be applied to health and medical care expenses.

+10.4.
+When a family has both disability assistance expenses and health and medical care expenses, the collected expenses will be reviewed to ensure no expense has been inadvertently included in both categories.

-10. Child Care Deduction:
+11. Child Care Deduction: